 Adopting a dog has become even more popular since the beginning of the COVID-19 Pandemic and quarantine.
-For first time dog owners with families, it is important to consider what kind of dog is a best fit.
+For first-time dog owners with families, it is essential to consider what kind of dog is the best fit.
 Especially for families with young kids, a new pet can become a life-long companion and teacher of important lessons that come with caring for others.

 Things for you to consider about your dog:

 - Size.
 Larger dogs do well in spaces that accommodate their size.
 Thus, if you live in a small, studio apartment, it is important to consider the space you’ll be able to give your dog before adopting.
 Consider smaller breeds if you have a smaller space, such as a Pug or a Brussels Griffon.

 - Age.
 Different aged dogs come with different responsibilities.
 Puppies and younger dogs require lots of time dedicated to training.
 Older dogs may be well trained (in some but not all cases) but may have medical issues that can be timely and costly.

 - Personality.
 Each breed of dog has its own personality (and each individual dog has its own unique personality, as well!).
 Some dogs have more tolerant personalities, such as Newfoundlands, whereas others may require some supervision when with children.
 Further, some dogs are easier to train than others, such as Labrador Retrievers.

 - Activeness.
 If you prefer dogs who are more relaxed, lap dogs consider Bulldogs.
 If you want a dog who is going to hike with you and jump into lakes behind you, consider Golden Retrievers and Irish Setters.